This Is What We Mean When We Say Hunger, and Eight Other Little Known Facts

 6. Even if you consume enough calories in a day, you can still be malnourished.
 If your diet lacks specific vitamins and minerals you can develop micronutrient-deficiency-related illnesses like anemia, an iron deficiency that can cause organ damage if left untreated and that afflicts 1 in 3 women around the world.

-7. One-third of the developing world’s population suffers from micronutrient deficiencies.
+7. Low- and middle-income countries bear the disproportionate burden of micronutrient deficiencies.
 In low-income countries like Bangladesh, for example, Vitamin A deficiency is the leading cause of preventable blindness in children.

 8. Malnutrition is expensive.
 It costs the global economy $3.5 trillion dollars each year in lost productivity, increased healthcare costs and emergency services.